Yooooomi/your_spotify/README.md

 1) You have to own a Spotify application ID that you can create through their [dashboard](https://developer.spotify.com/dashboard/applications)
 2) You need to provide the __Server__ environment the __public__ AND __secret__ key of the application (cf. [Installation](#Installation))
+3) You need to provide an __authorized__ redirect URI to the `docker-compose` file

-  - A tutorial is available at the end of this readme.
+> A tutorial is available at the end of this readme.

 # Installation